 Referred Journal Articles

-Ayers, C. A. (under review).
+Ayers, C. A. (2018).
 A first step toward a practice-based theory of pedagogical content knowledge in secondary economics.
+Journal of Social Studies Research, 42, 61-79.

 Ayers, C. A. (2016).
 Economic education in U.S. high schools: Empowering economically literate students for democratic citizenship.
 Oregon Journal of the Social Studies, 4(2), 52-69.